Caper Chops with Curried Carrots

 • Splash chicken stock

-• 4 thin chops (about 1 pound), fat trimmed, seasoned to taste
+• 4 pork chops, fat trimmed, seasoned to taste

 • 2 tablespoons Dijon mustard